Skip to content

 With Vunja, we find a situated rhythm with no lyrics, something to move to, something to nod to and swing our hips to, something that brings down to earth (and into the cracks!) the atmospheric concepts of 'making sanctuary'."

-These and other questions will inform the arc of our shadow journey together.
-We will break through and hold each other as we meet new versions of ourselves and co-create new self-conceptions that give us deeper access to our power.
+These and other questions informed the arc of our shadow journey together.
+We broke through and held each other as we met new versions of ourselves and co-created new self-conceptions that gave us deeper access to our power.

 Community Practice: Land Ritual